 By: Danielle Costley

-If watching the sunrise over the Avon Valley from a hot air balloon, seeing the largest population of white swans in the state, and walking on the longest suspension bridge in the southern hemisphere piques your interest, take a drive to Northam.
+If watching the sunrise over the Avon Valley from a hot air balloon, seeing the largest population of white swans in the state, and walking on one of Australia's longest pedestrian suspension bridges piques your interest, take a drive to Northam.

 At a glance